NAThompson/ADIOS2/docs/user_guide/source/faq/faq.rst

 Building on Titan
 *****************

-#. :ref:`My application uses PGI compilers on Titan, can I link ADIOS 2?`
+#. :ref:`My application uses PGI compilers on Titan, can I link ADIOS2?`
 #. :ref:`How do I enable the Python bindings on Titan?`

 Building and Running on Fujitsu FX100
 *************************************

-#. :ref:`How do I build ADIOS 2 on Fujitsu FX100?`
+#. :ref:`How do I build ADIOS2 on Fujitsu FX100?`
 #. :ref:`SST engine hangs on Fujitsu FX100.
 Why?`

 FAQs Answered